Degrees and Certifications:

 - Committee membership and fair-share duties

-- 504 and IPS (Intensive Problem Solving) coordination and facilitation
+- Section 504, IPS Team (Intensive Problem Solving), and CICO Program (Check-In Check-Out) coordination and facilitation

-- Participating in district and professional network trainings and meetings
+- Participating in district and professional network training and meetings

-One area of my work as an elementary school counselor: Classroom Guidance Lessons
+One area of my work as an elementary school counselor: Classroom Counseling-Guidance Lessons

-Classroom guidance lessons are a way for school counselors to serve all students in the school, to teach vital skills for school and life.
+Classroom counseling-guidance lessons are a way for school counselors to serve all students in the school, to teach vital skills for school and life.
 Students gain knowledge and attitudes, and practice skills during guidance.
-These things include but are not limited to: emotions and coping strategies, friendship behaviors/social skills, problem solving with others, character traits, career awareness, testing-taking strategies (grades 3-5), and more.
+(And we have fun, too!)
+These things include but are not limited to: emotions and coping strategies, friendship behaviors/social skills, problem solving/conflict resolution, character traits, career awareness, testing-taking strategies (grades 3-5), and more.
 Activities can include:

 - brain break, feelings check-in

-There are a few times when I have a *district school counseling meeting or there is a student need that needs to be addressed immediately.
-Therefore, we won't have guidance during those times.
+There are a few times when I have a district school counseling meeting or there is a student need that needs to be addressed immediately.
+Therefore, we won't have classroom lessons during such instances.